Type 2 diabetes occurs mainly in people aged over 40. The first-line treatment is diet, weight control and physical activity.

 Treatment aim 2 - to reduce other risk factors

-You are less likely to develop complications of diabetes if you reduce any other risk factors.
+You are less likely to develop complications of type 2 diabetes if you reduce any other risk factors.
 These are briefly mentioned below - see the separate leaflet called Cardiovascular Disease (Atheroma) for more details.
 Although everyone should aim to cut out preventable risk factors, people with diabetes have even more of a reason to do so.

 Keep your blood pressure down

 It is very important to have your blood pressure checked regularly.
 The combination of high blood pressure and diabetes is a particularly high risk factor for complications.
-Even mildly raised blood pressure should be treated if you have diabetes.
+Even mildly raised blood pressure should be treated if you have type 2 diabetes.
 Medication, often with two or even three different medicines, may be needed to keep your blood pressure down but remember weight loss and exercise can really help with this too.

 If you smoke - now is the time to stop